 What is the Mediterranean diet?
-Have you heard of it?
-What foods can I eat on this diet?
-What kind of results can I expect?
+What foods are not allowed on the Mediterranean diet?
 Is this diet safe?
-In this post I answer all of your questions about this trending diet!
-Note: This post contains affiliate links.
+In this post, I answer all of your questions about this trending diet!

-I was on Pinterest the other day and I clicked the “trending” tab to see what’s up-and-coming in the virtual world right now.
+These are questions that came to me when I was on Pinterest the other day.
+I clicked the “trending” tab to see what’s up-and-coming in the virtual world right now.

 It’s something that I do pretty regularly, but normally the things I find there are either not interesting or not new to me.

-I was curious, since I have heard all about the latest diets.
-I know people doing the Whole 30, going paleo, ketogenic, gluten-free, the list goes on.
+I was curious since I have pretty much heard all about the latest diets.
+I know people doing the Whole 30, going paleo, ketogenic, gluten-free, and the list goes on.

 What is the Mediterranean diet?